 All financial liabilities and financial assets represented by amortised cost and long-term debtors and creditors are carried on the balance sheet at amortised cost.
-Their fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments, using the following assumptions:
+Their fair value can be assessed by

-- For loans from the PWLB payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value: - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the PWLB payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures. - For loans receivable prevailing benchmark market rates have been used to provide the fair value. - No early repayment or impairment is recognised. - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.